kulibraries/20181130-git-aspace/index.md

 <h2 id="setup">Setup</h2>

 <p>
-  To participate in a
-  {% if page.carpentry == "swc" %}
-  Software Carpentry
-  {% elsif page.carpentry == "dc" %}
-  Data Carpentry
-  {% elsif page.carpentry == "lc" %}
-  Library Carpentry
-  {% endif %}
-  workshop,
-  you will need access to the software described below.
+  To participate in this workshop, you will need access to the software described below.
-  In addition, you will need an up-to-date web browser.
+  In addition, you will need an up-to-date web browser and a GitHub account.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors